 Framebuffer

 A framebuffer is an in-memory bitmap that drives pixels on the screen.
 When you write to a memory location within the framebuffer, the corresponding pixel will change on the screen.
 Using a framebuffer provides two big benefits: we’re free to create sophisticated graphics using whatever technique we like, and the setting of pixel colour is separated from the process of driving the screen.
-The flexibility of a framebuffer comes at the cost of increased memory storage and latency.
+The flexibility of a framebuffer comes at the cost of increased memory use.

-A Small Buffer
+A Little Buffer

-- Arty (XC7): xc7/top_line.sv
+- Arty (XC7): xc7/top_david_mono.sv

-module top_line (
+module top_david_mono (

 input wire logic clk_100m, // 100 MHz clock

-input wire logic btn_rst, // reset button (active low)
+input wire logic btn_rst_n, // reset button

 output logic vga_hsync, // horizontal sync